hantsy/nestjs-rest-sample/docs/model.md

 }
 ```

-As a convention in Nestjs, you have to make `PostController` `REQUEST` scoped.
+As a convention in Nestjs, you have to make `PostController` available in the `REQUEST` scoped.

 ```typescript
 @Controller({path:'posts', scope:Scope.REQUEST})